pikvm/pikvm/README.md

           vncauth:
               enabled: true
   ```
   After that you can enable `kvmd-vnc` daemon (`systemctl start kvmd-vnc` and `systemctl enable kvmd-vnc`).
 VNC will be available on port 5900 by default.
+  We recommend disabling automatic quality adjust if there is one in your client (this is called "Auto-Select"in TigerVNC).
   Please note: we strongly don't recommend you to use VNC in untrusted networks.
 The current implementation does not use encryption, and your passwords are transmitted over the network in a plain text.
+The existing anonymous TLS mode is also not secure enough.

 ## Troubleshooting
 * In step 8 (`make install`), you may encounter the following error: